ace-lectures/re18-agile/tutorial/steps/step2.md

 ### :bangbang: Exercise

-  - Select the stories you think the more valuable for the first development sprint;
+  - Select the stories you think the more valuable for the first development sprint, creating your _iteration backlog_;
   - For each story, use poker-planning cards to see if both member of the group agree on the technical risk (story points) and business value estimation